Secure Events

 • Directly download or delete the capture

-Additionally, if the event is scoped to a particular container, Sysdig Inspect will automatically filter the displayed information to the scope of that Container ID.
+Additionally, if the event is scoped to a particular container, Sysdig Inspect automatically filters the displayed information to the scope of that Container ID.

-As part of triaging an event, it may be useful to get a birds-eye-view of the network activity, e.g., to establish what is connected to what, who else a service communicates with, and whether the connection is expected or an outlier.
+As part of triaging an event, it may be useful to get a birds-eye-view of the network activity for example, to establish what is connected to what, who else a service communicates with, and whether the connection is expected or an outlier.

 When relevant, the event detail Respond button provides a quick link to the Network Activity topology, visible users with Advanced User privileges or above, as well as the ability for administrators to craft a unique netsec policy as needed.